DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ## To Do List prompts to copy and adapt

-State the concrete To Do List goal in your prompt and the assistant identifies the right slice of the API.
-The groups below sort the examples by task; adapt any of them to your own data.
+These prompts work best when they name a To Do List object directly, a task, a project, a user, rather than describing it in the abstract.
+Each group below targets one kind of operation; adapt the wording to your own data.

 **Tasks and hierarchy**